 When writing my book WHAT? on closing the gap between what’s said and what’s heard, I was quite dismayed to learn that what a Speaker says and what a Listener hears are often two different things.

-It’s not for want of trying; Listeners work hard at empathetic listening, of caring about the Speaker and the conversation, of responding collaboratively and caringly.
+It’s not for want of trying; Listeners work hard at empathetic listening.
 But the way our brains are organized make it difficult to hear others without bias.

 Here’s a simplified version of what happens when someone speaks:

-– the sound of their words enter our ears as mere vibrations (puffs of air with no meaning),
+– the sound of their words enter our ears as mere vibrations (meaningless puffs of air),

-– get turned into electro-chemical signals (also without meaning) that
+– What’s left gets turned into electro-chemical signals (also meaningless) that

-– get sent to existing circuits
+– get sent for translation to existing circuits, with

-– and then discards the overage – whatever doesn’t match
+– that then discard whatever doesn’t match

-The worst part is that when our brain discards the ‘overage’ signals, it doesn’t tell us!
+The worst part is that during the process, when our brain discards signals that don’t match our history, it doesn’t tell us!
 So if you say “ABC” and the closest circuit match in my brain is “ABL” my brain discards D, E, F, G, etc. and fails to tell me what it threw away!

 That’s why we believe what we ‘think’ we’ve heard is accurate.
 Our brain actually tells us that our biased rendition of what it thinks it heard is what was said, regardless of how near or far that interpretation is from the truth.

-With the best will in the world, with the best empathetic listening, by being as non-judgmental as we know how to be, as careful to show up with undivided attention, we can only hear what our brain allows us to hear.
-Being unwittingly restricted by our past, just about everything we hear is naturally biased.
+With the best will in the world, with the best empathetic listening, by being as non-judgmental as we know how to be, as careful to show up with undivided attention, just about everything we hear is naturally biased.
+[Note: to address this problem, I developed a unique training that first generates new neural circuits before offering new content so the brain will accurately understand, then retain, the new without bias.]

 IT’S POSSIBLE TO GET IT ‘RIGHTER’